bradleytenuta/checkmate/README.md

 The website run in the docker container can then be access by using the following URL in your browser: `http://137.44.11.211:80/` or `ma-902559.swansea.ac.uk`.

-Below are some additonal commands that should also be run.
+Below are some additional commands that should also be run.
 This will help protect the computer by turning on the firewall and allowing ssh (but limited).
 They should be run in the order provided below and only run the second command if the first command does not return any errors:

-- sudo ufw allow OpenSSH
+- `sudo ufw allow OpenSSH`
-- sudo ufw enable
+- `sudo ufw enable`

 ##### Ports